-- Make sure you LG G2 is running the stock LG firmware.
-If your phone does not have official firmware installed on it, restore it to stock first.
+- Make sure your LG G2 is running the stock LG firmware.
+If your phone does not have the official firmware installed on it, restore it to stock first.
 You can easily do it by following our detailed tutorial.

 - Install the latest LG USB drivers on your computer: Download Here